mknejp/dotvariant/README.md

 TODO

 ## Compatibility
-As this library is based on source generators you have to use the .NET 5 SDK to compile your code.
+- As this library is based on source generators you have to use the .NET 5 SDK to compile your project.
-The generated code is compatible with C#` 7.3`.
-The required runtime library targets `netstandard1.0`.
+- The generated code is compatible down to C#` 7.3` and adjusts itself to the available language version and runtime facilities.
+- The required runtime library targets `netstandard1.0`.

 ## License
 Licensed under the [Boost Software License 1.0](LICENSE.txt).